kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Add op-amp circuit to SPISound and allow for selection at wire time

-* TODO Save auto run flags to block 0 on bank 1 and not on currently selected device.
-Need a function to load from block 0 into hardware_config and then repoint all menu options to load and save them.

-* TODO Add a flag to block 0 to decide if the auto startup prompt is given and/or run
-* TODO config var to auto run everything?
 * TODO Add selectable guard around SPIO to prevent accidental corruption of storage banks
 * TODO BUG Add reselection of BANK during auto load
 * TODO need words to report on hardware e.g. screen dims